Joe-Collins-1986/BitWise-DRF/README.md

 # Further Development

-- Add a recommended section to the Profile.
-Users to be able to recommend articles to other users which would appear in their profile next to languages.
-This would be achieved by creating a model linking articles to profiles.
 - Add restriction option to the articles which the author could apply.
 This would restrict users who are not following the author from reading the articles.
 - Add video uploads as well as articles - storing to AWS.
 - Potential for live streaming - would require third party integration with a service such as Wowza, Vimeo, YouTube Live, etc.